2024 Scholarships - Jefferson County | CampusReel

 2024 Jefferson County Scholarships

 Jefferson County residents suffer from the same absurd tuition prices that limit the educational attainment of Americans across the country.
-Despite high costs, 53% of Jefferson County residents in Kentucky over the age of 25 have graduated with a professional degree - 14% have completed high school.
+Despite high costs, 22% of Jefferson County residents in Louisiana over the age of 25 have graduated with a professional degree - 96% have completed high school.
 Although these numbers match those of many other counties, there is clearly room for improvement.

-It’s clear that Jefferson County residents in Kentucky will continue to need help paying for college.
-19,082 men and 19,107 women are enrolled in grades 9-12 while 15,946 men 19,749 women are currently undergraduates in college.
+It’s clear that Jefferson County residents in Louisiana will continue to need help paying for college.
+11,432 men and 11,204 women are enrolled in grades 9-12 while 9,174 men 12,451 women are currently undergraduates in college.
 College access and attainment should be a top priority, and cost should not prohibit any of these people from pursuing or completing their college education.
 The below scholarships are available to Jefferson County residents and can help pay for school in a variety of ways.
 Jefferson County scholarships, whether they are exclusively available to Jefferson County residents or whether they are more broadly applicable, can greatly help reduce the financial burden of college.
 This is the complete list of the best scholarships for Jefferson County residents.

 How much total award money and scholarships are available for Jefferson County residents?